To limit the separation of families at or near ports of entry.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for New York's 10th congressional district.
 Democrat.

-This bill was introduced on June 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 14, 2019, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying